usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Cryptography Capabilities and Support

-Ability for the IOT device to use cryptography for data protection.
-Configurations that may be necessary:
+Ability for the IoT device to use cryptography for data protection.
+Capabilities that may be necessary:
 - Ability to utilize sufficient resources to employ cryptographic mechanisms.
 - Ability to obtain and validate certificates.
 - Ability to verify digital signatures.